Folayemi Wilson: Visual art career

-In 1995, Renee Cox, Fo Wilson, and Tony Cokes created the Negro Art Collective (NAC) to fight cultural misrepresentations about Black Americans.
+In 1995, Wilson, along with artists Renee Cox, and Tony Cokes, created the Negro Art Collective (NAC) to fight cultural misrepresentations about Black Americans.Their first public intervention, Mama I Thought Only Black People Were Bad, was a provocative street art campaign in New York and Los Angeles that challenged stereotypes of Black criminality using data and visual rhetoric.

+Her Seeing series (2006) included minimalist black furniture pieces juxtaposed with photographic diptychs and her own body, prompting viewers to question how racial and cultural identity are perceived and constructed through objects.

-In 2008, Wilson constructed a fictitious, 19th-century style scientific exhibition commemorating Sartje Baartman (also known as "The Hottentot Venus") during a residency at the School of Art + Design at SUNY/Purchase.
+In 2008, Wilson constructed a fictitious, 19th-century style scientific exhibition commemorating Saartje Baartman (also known as "The Hottentot Venus") during a residency at the School of Art + Design at SUNY/Purchase, called Hottentot Not! using bell jars and tables, accompanied by diary entries she wrote from Baartman's imagined perspective.
+The same year, she used excerpts from Nicki Minaj in her piece Sara's Lament, uplifting women in the name of Sartje Baartman and unfair racial representation in society.
+Wilson additionally explores similar issues regarding of race and prejudiced portrayals around the world in The Women Wanted Some of Me Too (2008).

+Her 2010 exhibition, The New Materiality: Digital Dialogues at the Boundaries of Contemporary Craft, explores relationship between handcraft practices and digital technology.

-Her 2016 installation Eliza's Peculiar Cabinet of Curiosities, was a constructed, full-scale, 19th century, fictional, slave cabin with a cabinet of curiosities full of a 100 items of what an African American woman of this time period may have owned or dreamed of owning.
-Eliza's Peculiar Cabinet of Curiosities was an ongoing, Afrofuturist project and was used as a location for related events and performances; on display in 2016 to 2017 at the Lynden Sculpture Garden in Milwaukee, Wisconsin.
+Her 2016 installation Eliza's Peculiar Cabinet of Curiosities, is a fictitious 19th century slave cabin constructed at full-scale, containing a cabinet of curiosities filled with 100 items representing what an African American woman of this time period may have owned or dreamed of owning.
+Eliza's Peculiar Cabinet of Curiosities was an ongoing, Afrofuturist project and was used as a location for related events and performances.
+It was on display from 2016 to 2017 at the Lynden Sculpture Garden in Milwaukee, Wisconsin.
+In 2018, Wilson spent time at the John Michael Kohler Arts/Industry Artist Residency Program to work with pottery.

 In 2019, she was commissioned to create public art for the Chicago Transit Authority (CTA) within the newly built Damen Green Line station.
 Her work is in the museum collection at the Cooper Hewitt, Smithsonian Design Museum.
 Wilson has served on the board of the American Craft Council (ACC).